+ What is Acupuncture?

 Generally, once a week is recommended at the beginning of your course of treatments.
 As your condition improves, you may only need a treatment every 2 or 3 weeks.
 Once you have improved, you may come in whenever you feel symptoms starting to arise.

 Fertility: For women, three to four treatments per cycle are usually recommended.
 For IVF or IUI clients, contact your acupuncturist to find out when the best times are for appointments.

 Your Health Insurance may cover the treatments.
 Contact them to see if they cover Acupuncture and ask how much they will cover.
 Mention what your acupuncturist's registration/association numbers are before the first visit.

 You will be responsible for paying for the sessions and submitting receipts to your insurance providers.

 Health Insurance does not cover Herbal Medicine.

 +Is Acupuncture safe during pregnancy?

-Yes, but your Acupuncturist should have at least 3 years of education in Acupuncture.
+Yes, but your Acupuncturist should be a Registered Acupuncturist.
 We work with pregnant women and ensure they are receiving safe treatments.
 Acupuncture can be used for a variety of complaints during pregnancy.